CVUA-RRW/FooDMe/docs/faqs.md

 **Q: Can I use FooDMe for bacteria metabarcoding?**

 **A:** You could but it is not recommended.
 There are pipeline more suitables for micro-organisms out there.

+**Q: In the reports, some decimals are point-separated and others are comma-separated.
+Why is that and how do I fix it?**

+**A:** The comma-spearated values are generated in some cases depending on your system's langugae (e.g. French, German,...).
+To enforce point-separated values, change your system locale by modifying the `~/.bashrc` file with `LANG=C`.